 Our Rating: Always on Thursday

-Tagged: 10014, 9 Ninth Ave, 9th Ave, Always on Thursday, Bar, bistro, Breakfast, Brunch, Chef Pascal Le Seac'h, Cocktails, Codfish, Croque-Monsieur Croque-Madame, Fish and Chips, French, Gratin Dauphinois, Keith McNally, Lamb, Macaroni Gratin, Manhattan, McNally, Meatpacking, Mussels, New York, New York City, NYC, Onion Soup, oysters, Pastis Manhattan, Pastis McNally, Pastis Meatpacking, Pastis New York, Provençal, Ravioli, Reservations Needed, Scallops Provençale, Skate, Smoked Herring, Steak Frites, Steak Sandwich, Steak Tartare, Sticky Toffee Pudding, Tripe, Tuna Niçoise, USA, Veal, wine
+Tagged: 10014, 9 Ninth Ave, 9th Ave, Always on Thursday, Bar, bistro, Breakfast, Brunch, Chef Pascal Le Seac'h, Cocktails, Codfish, Croque-Monsieur Croque-Madame, Fish and Chips, French, Gratin Dauphinois, Keith McNally, Lamb, Macaroni Gratin, Manhattan, McNally, Meatpacking, Mussels, New York, New York City, NYC, NYC restaurant, Onion Soup, oysters, Pastis Manhattan, Pastis McNally, Pastis Meatpacking, Pastis New York, Provençal, Ravioli, Reservations Needed, Scallops Provençale, Skate, Smoked Herring, Steak Frites, Steak Sandwich, Steak Tartare, Sticky Toffee Pudding, Tripe, Tuna Niçoise, USA, Veal, wine